-We do not know how many people will choose to have helpline installed on top of their re-ablement package.
+We do not know how many people will choose to have helpline installed on top of their reablement package.

 3e.
-What might the potent ial impact on individuals or groups be?
-Generic (impact across all groups) Over this year 68 users have helpline installed as part re-ablement.
-Men or women (include impacts due to pregnancy / maternity) Whilst our approach does not positively or negatively impact either of these groups disproportionately it should be noted that in general, across health and social care, there are significantly higher levels of women receiving care and support than men.
+What might the potential impact on individuals or groups be?
+Generic (impact across all Over this year 68 users have helpline installed as part re- groups) ablement.
+Men or women Whilst our approach does not positively or negatively impact (include impacts due to either of these groups disproportionately it should be noted that in general earlies health and easiel early there are similar of pregnancy / maternity) in general, across health and social care, there are significantly higher levels of women receiving care and support than men.
 This is linked to demographics reflecting that generally women live longer than men and in turn need a high level of social care support.
 In turn this may mean that a greater number of women are affected.
-People in a marriage or civil partnership No impact.
-People of particular sexual orientation/s No impact.
-Disabled people Users of the helpline service and those accessing re-ablement are likely to have an illness or disability as such the changes will directly impact this protected characteristic group most significantly.
+Deeple in a marriage or People in a marriage or No impact. civil partnership No import People of particular sexual orientation/s No impact.
+Ligare of the helpline convice and these accessing re-chloment Disabled people Users of the helpline service and those accessing re-ablement are likely to have an illness or disability as such the changes will directly impact this protected characteristic group most significantly.
 However, there will not be a disproportionate effect on a particular group of disabled people.
 Particular ethnic groups No impact.
-People who are proposing to undergo, are undergoing or have undergone a process or part of a process of gender reassignment No impact.
-People on low incomes There may be an impact on people on a low income as helpline would be chargeable from the start of the service, however financial assessments would still be completed ensuring that people are not charged more that they can afford to pay.
-People in particular age groups From the analysis that we have completed we know that the majority of helpline service users are over 75 therefore these changes would have a higher impact on people in this category.
-Groups with particular faiths and beliefs No impact.
-Other excluded individuals and groups (e.g. vulnerable residents, individuals at risk of loneliness, carers or serving and ex-serving members of the armed forces) No impact.
+People who are proposing No impact. to undergo, are undergoing or have undergone a process or part of a process of gender reassignment People on low incomes There may be an impact on people on a low income as helpline would be chargeable from the start of the service, however financial assessments would still be completed ensuring that people are not charged more that they can afford to pay.
+People in particular age From the analysis that we have completed we know that the groups majority of helpline service users are over 75 therefore these changes would have a higher impact on people in this category.
+Groups with particular No impact. faiths and beliefs Other excluded individuals No impact. and groups (e.g. vulnerable residents, individuals at risk of loneliness, carers or serving and ex-serving members of the armed forces) Stage 4: Reducing / mitiga ating the impact 4a.
+Where you have identifi ed an impact, what can be done to reduce or mitigate the impact?
+Impact 1: Helpline would Users would still be able to have helpline installed as they not be installed as part of started re-ablement but it would be chargeable from the start re-ablement and users may rather than free for up to 6 weeks. be at risk